 - (Optional) Preview the selected rubric to make sure that it is the correct one.

-- (Optional) Check the box for Adjust individual student scores if you would like to be able to change the number of points awarded for individual criteria ratings while grading student submissions on a per-student basis.
+- (Optional) Check the checkbox for Adjust individual student scores to enable the option to change the number of points awarded for individual criteria ratings while grading student submissions on a per-student basis.

-- (Optional) Check the box for Hide Rubric from student if you do not want students to see the rubric prior to submitting.
+- (Optional) Check the checkbox for Hide Rubric from student if students should not see the rubric prior to submitting.

-- Associate with existing Gradebook item: This option allows to link an assignment to an existing gradebook item.
-Only one assignment can be associated with a single gradebook item and vice versa.
+- Associate with existing Gradebook item: This option allows an instructor to link an assignment to an existing gradebook item.
+Only one assignment can be associated with a single gradebook item and vice-versa.

-Tip: Remember that you must have a Points grade scale in order to add the assignment to the gradebook!
+Tip: Remember that only assignments with a Points grade scale can be sent to the Gradebook!